Occupational health law: detailed implementation procedures

 06.04.2022

-Law no. 2021-1018 of August 2, 2021, known as the Occupational Health Law, aims to strengthen occupational health prevention, modernize prevention and occupational health services and decompartmentalize public health and occupational health.
+Law No. 2021-1018 of August 2, 2021, known as the Occupational Health Law, aims to strengthen workplace health prevention, modernize prevention and occupational health services, and bridge the gap between public health and occupational health.

-In particular, it has reviewed: the procedures for drawing up and updating occupational risk assessments (single risk assessment document and chemical risk assessment) and has supplemented and adapted medical monitoring for certain categories of worker.
+In particular, it has revised the procedures for developing and updating professional risk assessments (the single risk assessment document and chemical risk assessment) and has supplemented and adapted medical monitoring for certain categories of workers.

-Two implementing decrees specifying these changes were published in March 2022.
-Here's what's in store.
+Two implementing decrees detailing these changes were published in March 2022.
+Here is what these two new texts entail.

 Annual update for all companies.